odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 You need to use an up to date Chrome browser.

-* Login in a browser go to https://localhost:8091/org/login You should now see a screen like this
+* In a browser go to https://localhost:8091/org/login You should now see a screen like this
 ![Login screen](login-screen.png)

 *  login with userid <code>garygeeke</code> and password <code>admin</code>
-note the login details here are hard-coded for demonstration purposes.
+Note the login details here are hard-coded for demonstration purposes.
 You should now see a screen like this:
 ![Start Screen](initial-screen.png)